hmlendea/more-cultural-names/README.md

  - Download the [latest release](https://github.com/hmlendea/more-cultural-names/releases)
  - Extract the contents into your game's mod directory

-# Roadmap

-The current development focus and roadmap can be found [here](https://github.com/hmlendea/more-cultural-names/wiki/Roadmap).

-The mod grows continuously, and any new names added to it are automatically ported to all of the other supported games that can use it.

 # Compatibility

 The mod is **OS-agnostic**, which means that it will work on all of the operating systems supported by the game.